stephenmcgrath20103121/web-api-ca/README.md

 # Assignment 2 - Web API.

-Name: Your Name
+Name: Stephen McGrath

 ## Features.

-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
+ + Many API calls handled by custom backend
+ + Protected routes added; users must sign in/up
+ + Users' favourite movies are stored in the MongoDB Database
+ + Users now have their own individual favourite movies page

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
++ Refer to README in react-movies to set up frontend app
++ Run 'npm install' in react-movies and movies-api
++ Run 'npm install dotenv' in react-movies and movies-api
++ Run 'npm start' in react-movies
++ Run 'npm run dev' in movie-api

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
-Give an example of how this might be done.

-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:
+Create .env files in react-movies and movies-api

+Enter the following in react-movies/.env
 ______________________
-NODEENV=development
+REACT_APP_TMDB_KEY= YourTMDBKey
+FAST_REFRESH=false
+______________________

+Enter the following in movies-api/.env
+______________________
+NODE_ENV=development
 PORT=8080
-HOST=
-mongoDB=YourMongoURL
-seedDb=true
-secret=YourJWTSecret
+HOST=localhost
+MONGO_DB= YourMongoURL
+TMDB_KEY= YourTMDBKey
+secret= YourJWTSecret
 ______________________

 ## API Design

-Give an overview of your web API design, perhaps similar to the following:
+- /api/movies/tmdb/discover?page=${page} | GET | Gets discover movies
+- /api/movies/tmdb/upcoming?page=${page} | GET | Gets upcoming movies
+- /api/movies/tmdb/popular?page=${page} | GET | Gets popular movies
+- /api/movies/tmdb/topRated?page=${page} | GET | Gets top rated movies

-- /api/movies | GET | Gets a list of movies
+- /api/movies/tmdb/trending | GET | Gets trending movies
-- /api/movies/{movieid} | GET | Gets a single movie
+- /api/movies/${id} | GET | Gets a single movie
+- /api/movies/tmdb/genres | GET | Gets all movie genres
+- /api/movies/images/${id} | GET | Gets images for a given movie
-- /api/movies/{movieid}/reviews | GET | Get all reviews for movie
+- /api/movies/reviews/${id} | GET | Gets reviews for a given movie
+- /api/actors/${id} | GET | Gets a single actor
+- /api/actors/images/${id} | GET | Gets images of a given actor
+- /api/movies/actors/${id} | GET | Gets movies featuring a given actor
+- /api/favourites/movies/${username} | GET | Gets a user's favourited movies
+- /api/favourites/movies/${username} | PUT | Updates a user's favourited movies
+- /api/users | POST | Log in to an account
-- /api/movies/{movieid}/reviews | POST | Create a new review for Movie
+- /api/users?action=register | POST | Sign up for a new account

-If you have your API design on an online platform or graphic, please link to it (e.g. [Swaggerhub](https://app.swaggerhub.com/)).

 ## Security and Authentication

-Give details of authentication/security implemented on the API (e.g. passport/sessions).
-Indicate which routes are protected.
+- Users log in and sign up through POST endpoints
+- All routes except for log in and sign up pages are protected
+- JWT tokens are issued once users log in, allowing them access to the protected routes
+- Password are hashed and salted before they are stored on MongoDB for security purposes
+- Usernames must contain a letter, number and symbol and must be at least 8 characters long

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-List the views that use your Web API instead of the TMDB API.
-Describe any other updates to the React app from Assignment One.

-## Independent learning (if relevant)

-Briefly explain any non-standard features developed for the app.
+- Views integrated with the Web API are listed in the above 'API Design' section
+- Some features (eg. pagination) were rewritten to accommodate the new infrastructure
+- Most API calls are implemented in the Web API
+- Frontend makes calls to backend Web API, which makes calls to TMDB API and MongoDB as needed
+- Collections are stored in MongoDB for users and their favourite movies